 There was no point in questioning how he knew this.
 There was a possibility that James didn't even know that Sherlock had seen the mirror, but simply knew what he would have seen if he had done so, and there was little point in calling such a bluff.

 "If I looked at it, I would probably see the same thing you did.
 You have always wanted this, haven't you?
 You are clever, Sherlock and you know it.
 But are you clever enough?
 If put to the test, could you really come through?
 Then again, it's not even about that"—James shook his shoulders lightly as though he were laughing without his mouth—"it's about that feeling, isn't it?
 You want a challenge.
-You want to bet your life and win."
+You want to walk that tightrope, don't you?"

-Sherlock didn't respond.
-He couldn't respond.
+Sherlock didn't—couldn't, say anything back.
 It was an impossible feeling, but the complete darkness of that night made him feel like that cursed mirror was standing right behind him, so close that he could almost feel its surface.
 The moon was beginning to come out from its hiding, but it was no longer welcomed.
 It gave off the feeling of a creature coming out of its grave.

-"It's nothing to be ashamed of, I'm the same.
+"It's nothing to be ashamed of, I'm the same as you.
 All I want is some fun.
 Is that too much to ask for?
 Then again," James sighed deeply, "there's no point in talking about what we already know.
 I'll let you have the opening move.
 What is your accusation?"

 "Voldemort," said Sherlock.
 It sounded like a full sentence rather than a single word.
 "This case comes down to Voldemort and that cursed stone.
 Voldemort started off using his servant, Quirrel, to attempt to steal the stone, but soon gained another ally.
 That ally is, of course, James—no, you don't like to be called that, isn't that right?"